 Life Is All Unicorns and Rainbows

-So the next time you focus on something “negative,” it’s ok to let yourself do so without judgement.
+So the next time you focus on something “negative,” it’s ok to let yourself do so without judgment.
 Because it’s simply amazing that we can experience a range of emotions.
 Life isn’t always unicorns and rainbows!

 America the Anxious